 TurboTax is now accepting tax returns, which means you’re one step closer to receiving your maximum tax refund.
-The IRS will begin accepting e-filed tax returns on January 28, 2019 – but what happens afterward?
-We have the scoop on what to expect when you’re expecting a federal tax refund:
+The IRS began accepting e-filed tax returns on January 27, 2020 – but what happens afterward?
+How do you check the status of your refund?

-- Start checking status 24 – 48 hours after IRS receives e-file: Once the IRS acknowledges receipt of your e-filed tax return, you can use the IRS Where’s My Refund? tool to track your federal tax refund status.
-The tool will show “Return Received” once the IRS has begun processing your tax return.
+- Start checking status 24 – 48 hours after IRS receives e-file: Once the IRS acknowledges receipt of your e-filed tax return, you can use the IRS Where’s My Refund? tool to track your federal refund status.
+The tool will show “Return Received” once the IRS has begun processing your return.
 Keep in mind: you will not see a refund date until the IRS finishes processing and approves your tax refund.

-- Status change to “Refund Approved”: Once the IRS finishes processing your tax return and confirms your tax return is approved, your status will change from “Return Received” to “Refund Approved.”
+- Status change to “Refund Approved”: Once the IRS finishes processing your tax return and confirms your return is approved, your status will change from “Return Received” to “Refund Approved.”
 Sometimes the change in status can take a few days, but it could take longer – so be sure to check back and remain patient.
 The IRS will provide a personalized refund date once your status changes to “Refund Approved.” *The IRS expects to issue 9 out of 10 federal tax refunds within 21 days of acceptance if you e-file with direct deposit.

-- Status change to “Refund Sent”: Once the status in Where’s My Refund? shows “Refund Sent,” the IRS has sent your tax refund to your financial institution for direct deposit.
+- Status change to “Refund Sent”: Once the status in Where’s My Refund? shows “Refund Sent,” the IRS has sent your refund to your financial institution for direct deposit.
 It can take up to five days for your bank to deposit funds into your account.
 If you requested that your tax refund be mailed, it could take several weeks for your check to arrive.

 So what are you waiting for?
 File today – and if you have a simple tax return, you can e-file your federal and state tax returns for free with TurboTax Free Edition.